matthewmueller/rfcs/text/0000-migrations.md

 In the case that a migration step doesn't succeed, the whole migration will be rolled back.
 If there are `n` unapplied migrations and the last migration fails, only exactly that one migration will be rolled back.
 The datamodel of the time of rollback will both be printed and the user will be able to read it in the corresponding migration datamodel file.
 The idea is, that migration steps are the smallest atomic unit, while a migration is a collection of these.
 A migration can only fully succeed or fail.
+Rollbacked migrations don't have to be in lockstep.
+Otherwise it would not be possible to retry failed migrations.

 ## Rerunning Migrations